 * Geopolitical, Italian election concerns weigh on market

-LONDON, March 23 (Reuters) - Spanish government bond yields were at their lowest in over a year ahead of a potential ratings upgrade later on Friday that would take Spain's credit rating firmly into single A territory and further ahead of its peripheral peers.
+LONDON, March 23 (Reuters) - Spanish government bond yields were near their lowest in over a year ahead of a potential ratings upgrade later on Friday that would take Spain's credit rating firmly into Single A territory and further away from its peripheral peers.

-S&P Global is set to review its rating on Spain after the market close, and analysts expect an upgrade from BBB+ to A-, after a similar move from Fitch earlier this year.
+S&P Global is set to review its rating on Spain after the market close on Friday, and analyst expectations are for an upgrade from BBB+ to A-, after a similar move from Fitch earlier this year.

-This would move Spain further away from its main peer Italy and towards better-rated euro zone countries such as Ireland, Belgium and France, referred to as "semi-core" countries.
+This would move Spain further away from its main peer Italy and towards better rated euro zone countries such as Ireland, Belgium and France, referred to in the market as "semi-core" countries.

 "This would put Spain back into the average single-A bucket for most indices, opening a larger investor base and underscoring the convergence momentum with semi-core," Commerzbank analysts said in a note.

-The Spanish/Italian 10-year bond yield spread was at 61 bps, which is historically high, even if it is not quite as wide as it was earlier this year.
+The closely-watched Spanish/Italian 10-year government bond yield spread was at 60 basis points, which is historically high, even if it is not quite as wide as it was earlier this year.

-"You might get some investors such as bank treasuries who can only invest in single A credits so you could get some inflows," said ING strategist Benjamin Schroeder, though he warned against overstating this trend.
+"You might some investors such as bank treasuries who can only invest in Single A credits so you could get some inflows," said ING strategist Benjamin Schroeder, though he warned against overblowing this apparent trend.

 "Italy-Spain has been the traditional pair, so it's difficult to see them fully detaching.
 So Spain will still be affected by Italian politics and so on," he said.

-He pointed to some weakness in Spanish and Italian bonds this week on concerns over the formation of the new Italian government as an example of this.
+He pointed to some relative weakness in Spanish and Italian bonds earlier this week on concerns over the formation of the new Italian government.

 The market is also weighed down by geopolitical concerns with the possibility of a trade war and U.S. President Donald Trump's appointment of a hawkish national security adviser worrying investors.